sgxcj777/adversarial-robustness-toolbox/README.md

 Note that as CLEVER uses a "white-box" setting, the ball of radius of minimum perturbations R and norm of gradient X needs to be known and specified when using ART library for CLEVER.
 However, I have not figured out the derivation of these values.
 Hence, I will put a random number for these parameters.

 The examples will iterate through 10 batches of which each batch will sample 50 repetitions to estimate CLEVER.
+We will also use the first 10 test input to evaluate CLEVER score.

 ## Citing ART